Helping you learn more

 The first days and weeks of the school year are filled with new routines which can leave children tired and over-stimulated.
 This back-to-school exhaustion is not only common but also makes sense given all that young children are learning, processing, and experiencing at school during the day, especially at the start of the year.

-y children, preschools or childcare centers present the first opportunities for children to meet a group of new peers.
+For many children, preschools or childcare centers present the first opportunities for children to meet a group of new peers.
 Knowing how to help your child make friends at school can help them transition into the new environment.

 Child Care Resources for Schools